 Here you have a choice of three islands: Ko Samui, Ko Tao or Ko Pha-Ngan.

-Depending on the bus you chose, you’ll either disembark at Chumphon Pier that connects directly to the ferry terminal, or further south in Surat Thani, where there’ll be taxis and tuk-tuk drivers eagerly waiting to take you to Don Sak Pier.
+Depending on your bus, you’ll disembark either at Chumphon Pier, which connects directly to the ferry terminal, or further south in Surat Thani, where there’ll be taxis and tuk-tuk drivers eagerly waiting to take you to Don Sak Pier.

-Chumphon Pier has a longer ferry ride that stops at Ko Tao first and Ko Samui last, while from Don Sak Pier offers a choice of two direct ferries to Ko Samui and Ko Pha-Ngan.
+Chumphon Pier is served by a ferry ride that stops at Ko Tao first and Ko Samui last, while Don Sak Pier offers a choice of two direct ferries, to Ko Samui and Ko Pha-Ngan.

 How to spend the day

-All equally beautiful and easy to get to, take your pick based on the vibe you crave and stick to your guns.
-You’ll want to be here for a few days after all that traveling.
+All the islands are equally beautiful and accessible, so make your pick based on the vibe you crave.
+After all, you’ll be here for a few days.

-Ko Samui is larger and more developed than the others, with a mall and airport for those who want to skip the bus ride and fly straight into paradise.
-A big time all-rounder, you’ll find most major hotel chains and a wide variety of atmospheres from private beach escapes to bustling party corners.
-Chaweng and Lamai both offer good food, drinks and shopping, but the latter is smaller and significantly more picturesque.
+Ko Samui is larger and more developed than the other two, with a mall and airport for those who want to skip the bus ride and fly straight into paradise.
+You’ll find most major hotel chains and a wide variety of atmospheres, from private beach escapes to bustling party corners.
+Chaweng and Lamai beaches both offer good food, drinks and shopping, but the latter is smaller and significantly more picturesque.
 Mae Nam in the north and Ao Phang Ka in the southwest are more laid-back, while the Big Buddha and surrounding jungles are rich and ready for exploration.

-Ko Pha-Ngan is most famous for its Full Moon parties that draw tens of thousands of young travelers during peak season, but there’s much more to this island than beach parties and buckets of whisky.
-Unspoilt coves and peaceful private resorts populate the rest of the island, while hikes to Domsila Viewpoint offer superb panoramic views over the island.
-But, if you're here to get your full moon on, cover yourself in neon paint and head for Hat Rin Nok.
+Ko Pha-Ngan is most famous for the Full Moon parties that draw tens of thousands of young travelers during peak season.
+Yet there’s much more to this island than beachfront revelry and buckets of whisky.
+Unspoiled coves and peaceful private resorts populate the rest of the island, while hikes to Domsila Viewpoint offer superb panoramic views over the island.
+If you are here to get your full moon on, cover yourself in neon paint and head for Hat Rin Nok.

-Ko Tao offers a more tranquil and calm beach experience perfect for lazy couples and families.
-Beautiful bays, alternative cafes and a huge scuba diving scene make it an easy choice for some, while the hiking trails and surprising amount of rock climbing double down the decision for more adventurous types.
-Hat Sairee (or Sairee Beach) on the west coast is the longest and most-developed part of the island but don’t expect much compared to its bigger sisters.
+Ko Tao offers a more tranquil beach experience, ideal for romance-seeking couples and families.
+Beautiful bays, alternative cafes and a huge scuba scene make it an easy choice for some, while the hiking trails and surprising amount of rock climbing double down the decision for more adventurous types.
+Hat Sairee (or Sairee Beach) on the west coast is the longest and most developed part of the island – but hasn’t got much when compared to its two bigger, more-popular sisters.

 How to spend the day

-Whichever island you opted for, expect to indulge on fresh coconuts and delicious seafood in restaurants along beachfronts, while the sea glistens with soft white waves and the metallic sheen of jet skis, motorboats and parasails – all easy to rent – offering endless fun.
+Whichever island you opt for, you can expect to indulge on fresh coconuts and delicious seafood in restaurants along beachfronts.
+The sea glitters with soft white waves and the metallic sheen of recreational watercraft, motorboats and parasails – all easy to rent – offering endless fun.

-If you’re still craving adventure and, like me, can’t sit still, hike your way to Na Muang Waterfall (Ko Samui) and cool off in the freshwater, float around in rubber rings in the oasis that is Paradise Waterfall (Ko Pha-Ngan) or try your luck at the Treasure Island Challenge (Ko Tao).
+If you’re still craving adventure and can’t sit still (like me), hike your way to Na Muang Waterfall (Ko Samui) and cool off in the freshwater, float around in rubber rings in the oasis that is Paradise Waterfall (Ko Pha-Ngan).
+Or try your luck at the Treasure Island Challenge (Ko Tao).

 Morning

-Say your farewells to the island and set off on the early boat back to the mainland in search of the Andaman Coast.
-The most cost-effective options are ferry-bus combo tickets that you can buy directly from hotels, tour operators or at the pier itself, but if you’re catching the 5 or 6am catamaran, best to buy the day before.
+Say your farewells to your island and set off on the early boat back to the mainland and the Andaman Coast.
+The most cost-effective options are ferry-bus combo tickets that you can buy directly from hotels, tour operators or at the pier itself.
+If you’re catching the 5am or 6am catamaran, it’s best to buy tickets the day before.

 How to spend the day

-Depending on your ticket, you can make it across the mainland to Krabi in sub-three hours but expect a little delay here and there.
-As one of the most beautiful provinces in Southern Thailand, take the time to appreciate the mainland’s towering karst formations, white-sand beaches and crystal-clear turquoise waters.
+Depending on your ticket, you can make it across the mainland to Krabi in under 3 hours, though it typically takes a bit longer.
+Since this is one of the most beautiful provinces in southern Thailand, take the time to appreciate the mainland’s towering karst formations, white-sand beaches and clear turquoise waters.

-Hat Railay and Hat Ton Sai are technically still part of the mainland but are only accessible by boat as this idyllic paradise is surrounded by towering limestone cliffs on all sides but the coast.
-It’s these cliffs that make Railay (as it’s affectionately known) a world-class climbing destination.
+Hat Railay and Hat Ton Sai are technically still part of the mainland but are only accessible by boat, as this idyllic paradise is surrounded by towering limestone cliffs on all sides but the coast.
+(These are why Railay is a world-class climbing destination.)
 Expect it to be busy in peak season.

-While staying the night is ideal, hotels tend to be on the more expensive side and fill up fast due to limited space.
-If you find yourself without a room there’s always rows of longtail boats parked up on the beach waiting to ferry people back to Ao Nang or Krabi Town, running services well into the night.
+While staying the night is ideal, hotels can be expensive and fill up fast due to limited space.
+If you find yourself without a room, there are always rows of longtail boats parked up on the beach waiting to ferry people back to Ao Nang or Krabi Town.
+Service runs well into the night.

 Dinner

 There are a few wonderful spots to eat at Railay.
-The most exquisite has to be the Grotto found tucked inside a private cave formation overlooking the iconic sea-erupting karst Ko Rang Nok.
-It’s only accessible to guests of Rayavadee, the “island’s” most expensive resort.
-For those without that luxury, Coco 2004 Restaurant serves some of the freshest Thai food on the island.
-A perfect place to fill your belly before grabbing a few beers and a plastic mat, lying back and stargazing on Railay Beach.
-Visit in the right season (just before the monsoon) and bioluminescent plankton may shimmer back at you too, an incredible natural phenomena that’s got to be seen to be believed.
+The exquisite Grotto occupies a private cave formation overlooking the iconic karst Ko Rang Nok.
+(It’s only accessible to guests of Rayavadee, the most expensive resort on the “island”.)
+Alternatively, CoCo 2004 Restaurant serves fantastically fresh Thai food – it’s the perfect place to fill your belly before grabbing a few beers and a plastic mat, lying back and stargazing on Hat Railay.
+Visit in the right season (just before the monsoon) and bioluminescent plankton may shimmer back at you too, an incredible natural phenomenon that’s got to be seen to be believed.

 Day 5: Phi-Phi, Phuket or Krabi